Mluisalimaf/Mluisalimaf/README.md

 <h2 align="left">💻 About me:</h2>

-Software developer student at Brigham Young university - 3/9.
+Software developer student at Brigham Young university - 3/9.<br>
-Systems and Development Student at Uberaba University - 1/5.
+Systems and Development Student at Uberaba University - 1/5.<br>
-Student of the Vai na Web course.
+Student of the Vai na Web course.<br>
 And a horror game fan!

 <div align="center">